plotdb/uploadr/README.md

     - To customize widget, see [Widget Customization section](#widget-customization) below.
  - `provider`: object for provider information
    - For detailed usage, see [Providers section](#providers) below.
-   - if omitted, falls back to `{config: {route: '/d/uploadr'}, host: 'native'}`
+   - if omitted, falls back to `{config: {route: '/api/uploadr'}, host: 'native'}`

-For root element - if you use Pug, you can use the `uploadr` mixin available in `uploadr.pug` to create the DOM needed:
+For root element - if you use Pug, you can use the `uploadr-uploader` mixin available in `uploadr.pug` to create the DOM needed:

     include <path-to-uploadr.pug>
-    div.some-tag-to-wrap-uploader: +uploadr("scope-name")
+    div.some-tag-to-wrap-uploader: +uploadr-uploader("scope-name")

+Or, create a `uploadr.viewer` object to browse and choose files:

+    var up = new uploadr.viewer({ ... })

+with the following options:

+ - `root`: root element ( or selector ) of the upload widget.
+    - To customize widget, see [Widget Customization section](#widget-customization) below.
+ - `page`: an object for configuration for fetching new content.
+   - this object wil be passed to `@loadingio/paginate`.
+See `@loadingio/paginate` for documentation.
+   - items in returned list from fetch should contain at least a member `url` for showing the URL of the image.

+Similar to `uploadr.uploader`, a mixin `uploadr-viewer` is available by including `uploadr.pug`:

+    include <path-to-uploadr.pug>
+    div.some-tag-to-wrap-uploader-viewer: +uploadr-viewer("scope-name")

-Feel free to wrap it in dialogs or popups.
+Feel free to wrap uploader or viewer in dialogs or popups.
+See demo site for more examples.

-#### API
+### API

-`uploadr` object provides the following APIs:
+`uploadr.uploader` object provides following APIs:

   - `init` - initialize uploadr, return a promise that resolves when initialized.
     - constructor initializes uploadr automatically.